 13 Oct Response to False Accusations by Tennessee Better Business Bureau and attempted Blackmail to take down story

-draft-regarding BBB false accusations
+draft-concerning BBB false accusations

-Student Loan Forgiveness Club (phone: 1-844-766-3462 | website: studentloanforgiveness.club) posts ads on social media targeting specific post secondary school borrowers.
-Students responding to the ads are immediately contacted after entering their contact information on the website.
-The company asks students for $600 up front or 3 payments of $200 to start the process.
+Student Loan Forgiveness Club (phone: 1-844-766-3462 | web site: studentloanforgiveness.club) posts ads on social media targeting particular post secondary school borrowers.
+Students responding to the ads are instantly contacted following entering their speak to information on the internet site.
+The business asks students for $600 up front or three payments of $200 to begin the method.

-How to AVOID a Student Loan Scam
+How to Avoid a Student Loan Scam